 RULES OF REMOTE:

-Rides must be recorded on Strava and riders must be part of the official challenge.
-Sign up for the Join the Rusch!
-Strava club.
-We will post the official challenges a minimum of a week out from the event and send all registered riders an email with the challenge links.
+Your ride must be recorded on Strava, and you must be part of the official challenge.
+Go ahead and sign up for the Join the Rusch!
+Strava club; we'll post the official challenges before the event and send all registered riders an email with the challenge link.

 All contest routes will need to be submitted post challenge for leaderboard consideration.
 We will send you all of the details on how to submit your routes a minimum of a week from the event.

 Submit your results immediately after your ride so we can post the leaderboard.
-Even if you are out for a great day (or days) of riding but not aiming for a podium spot, please submit your results so we can keep track of the total number of miles and elevation we rode together throughout the globe!
-We will send more details on submitting your results a minimum of a week before the event.
+Even if you are out for a great day of riding but not aiming for a podium spot, please submit your results so we can keep track of the total number of miles and elevation we rode together around the globe!
+We will send more details on submitting your results as we get closer to the event.

-Gravel, road, and mountain bikes allowed.
-Must peddle with your own power.
+Gravel, road, and mountain bikes are allowed.
+You must peddle with your own power.
 No e-bikes for final official racing in leaderboard scoring.

 Adhere to the Gravel SHARK rules as well as your local cycling rules and regulations.
 To learn more about the Gravel SHARK rules, see the Be a Gravel SHARK post here.